Vogue Ukraine: Content

 In October 2018, The Calvert Journal named the best Vogue Ukraine cover in the magazine’s five-year history:

 The December 2019 issue of the Ukrainian edition of Vogue unveils a project starring Olena Zelenska, the country’s First Lady.
 The photo shoot featuring an international team translated into a full-fledged magazine story with the heroine telling about her life in the new capacity, new obligations and opportunities, and fashion as a tool of cultural diplomacy, according to Kyiv Post.

+FUTURESPECTIVE

+In May 2025, Vogue Ukraine, in collaboration with PhotoVogue, announced the 15 finalists of FUTURESPECTIVE 2025, an initiative to elevate Ukrainian art and fashion photographers: